appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 ![Building WebApps with AngularJS and appserver.io]({{ "/assets/img/tutorials/building-webapps-using-angular-and-appserver-io/angular_and_appserver.jpg" | prepend: site.baseurl }})
 ***

-This tutorial shows how to build a webapp using AngularJS as single page app in the frontend and **appserver.io** as RESTful service backend using **Servlets**, **Dependency-Injection**, **AOP** and **Annotated-Validation**.
+This tutorial shows how to build a webapp using AngularJS as a single page app in the frontend and **appserver.io** as a RESTful service in the backend using **Servlets**, **Dependency-Injection**, **AOP** and **Annotated-Validation**.

 <br/>
-## Prerequirements

-A running installation of **appserver.io** *(>= Version 1.0.0)*.
-If you are new to this project you can easily [download](http://127.0.0.1:4000/get-started/downloads.html) it and follow the [installation guide](http://127.0.0.1:4000/get-started/documentation/installation.html) for your specific OS.

-You also need to have your system well prepared for Javascript, HTML and CSS/SASS development.
+**Prerequisite**: *Your system should be well prepared for Javascript, HTML, and CSS/SASS development.
-We will generate an AngularJS app using [Yeoman](http://yeoman.io) which allows us to kickstart an AngularJS app, prescribing best practices and tools to help you stay productive.

-So please check out and follow the [Instructions](http://yeoman.io/codelab/setup.html) at Yeoman guide to setup your system correctly.
+We will generate an AngularJS app using [Yeoman](http://yeoman.io), that allows to kickstart an AngularJS app, prescribing best practices and tools to help you stay productive* So please check out and follow the [Instructions](http://yeoman.io/codelab/setup.html) at Yeoman guide to setup your system correctly.

+You will need a running installation of **appserver.io** *(>= Version 1.0.0)*.
+If you are new to this project you can easily [download](http://127.0.0.1:4000/get-started/downloads.html) and follow the [installation guide](http://127.0.0.1:4000/get-started/documentation/installation.html) for your specific OS.

 <br/>
 ## Preparations

-At first we have to switch to *dev mode* in our local **appserver.io** installation.
-This will set the correct filesystem permissions for your user account and also let the **appserver** process itself run as current user which makes it a lot easier for local development.
+At first switch your local **appserver.io** installation to *dev mode*.
+This will set the correct filesystem permissions for your user account and also let the **appserver** process itself run as a current user that makes it a lot easier for local development.

 ```bash
 sudo /opt/appserver/server.php -s dev
 # Should return: Setup for mode 'dev' done successfully!
 ```

-Now we're ready to create our webapp called `myapp`
+Now you are ready to create our webapp called `myapp`

 ```bash
 # Goto **appserver.io** webapps folder